awsdocs/amazon-rds-user-guide/doc_source/postgresql-kerberos.md

 1. Create and configure users in the AWS Managed Microsoft AD directory using the Microsoft Active Directory tools\.
 For more information about creating users in your Active Directory, see [Manage Users and Groups in AWS Managed Microsoft AD](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_manage_users_groups.html) in the *AWS Directory Service Administration Guide*\.

-1. If you plan to locate the directory and the DB instance in different virtual private clouds \(VPCs\), configure VPC peering\.
+1. If you plan to locate the directory and the DB instance in different AWS accounts or virtual private clouds \(VPCs\), configure VPC peering\.
 For more information, see [What Is VPC Peering?](https://docs.aws.amazon.com/vpc/latest/peering/Welcome.html) in the *Amazon VPC Peering Guide*\.

 1. Create or modify a PostgreSQL DB instance either from the console, CLI, or RDS API using one of the following methods:
    +   [Creating an Amazon RDS DB Instance](USER_CreateDBInstance.md)